Since 2017

 Step 9

-10. For the dough, I combine warm milk and melted butter in a bowl, then add the egg, salt, and sugar.
-Whisk until uniform.
+10. For the dough, I combine milk and melted butter in a bowl.
+I add the egg, salt and sugar.
+I mix everything together – it is the warm milk that gives the best activation, so the dough turns out soft and elastic.

 Step 10

-11. I add the flour gradually, mixing with a spoon as long as the dough remains spoonable.
+11. Next I add the flour in batches, mixing the dough with a spoon for as long as I can – adding the flour gradually gives control over how thick the dough becomes.

 Step 11